Cher: 1946–1961: Early life

 In 1951, Holt married actor John Southall, with whom she had Cher's half-sister, Georganne.
 Holt's marriage to Southall ended when Cher was nine; Cher later described him as her "real father" and a "good-natured man who turned belligerent when he drank too much".
 Holt remarried and divorced several times, frequently moving the family across states, including New York, Texas and California.
 They often struggled financially, and Cher recalled using rubber bands to hold her shoes together.
-While living in Los Angeles, Holt pursued acting while working as a waitress, occasionally securing minor TV roles for her daughters in shows such as The Adventures of Ozzie and Harriet.
+While living in Los Angeles, Holt pursued acting while working as a waitress, occasionally securing minor television roles for her daughters in shows such as The Adventures of Ozzie and Harriet.

 By fifth grade, Cher organized a class performance of the musical Oklahoma!, taking on male roles when boys refused to participate.
 At nine, her voice was unusually low for a female child.
 Fascinated by film stars, Cher idolized Audrey Hepburn, particularly in Breakfast at Tiffany's (1961), emulating Hepburn's character's unconventional outfits and demeanor.
 She also admired Marlene Dietrich, Bette Davis and Katharine Hepburn, but felt discouraged by the lack of dark-haired actresses in Hollywood.
 She recalled, "In the Walt Disney cartoons, all the witches and evil queens were really dark.
 There was nobody I could look at and think, 'That's who I'm like.'"
 As a child, she dreamed of fame but struggled with feelings of inadequacy, describing herself as "unattractive" and "untalented".
 Reflecting on her ambitions, she later said, "I couldn't think of anything that I could do ...
 I just thought, 'I'll be famous'.
 That was my goal."

 In 1961, Holt married bank manager Gilbert LaPiere, who adopted Cher (under the name Cheryl LaPiere) and Georganne and enrolled them at Montclair College Preparatory School, a private school in Encino.
 Coming from a modest background, Cher faced challenges in the upper-class environment, where, as biographer Connie Berman wrote, her "striking appearance" and "outgoing personality" set her apart.
 A former classmate recalled, "I'll never forget seeing Cher for the first time.
 She was so special ... like a movie star, right then and there ...
 She said she was going to be a movie star and we knew she would."
 Known for her creativity and wit, Cher excelled in French and English but struggled with other subjects, later discovering she has dyslexia.
 Her unconventional behavior also stood out: she performed songs for students during lunch and surprised peers when she wore a midriff-baring top.
 Reflecting on her lack of focus in school, Cher said, "I was never really [there].
 I was always thinking about when I was grown up and famous."